julianapeace/transcribe_youtube/README.md

 # Transcribe Youtube Videos

-This python script takes in on argument.
+This python script will transcribe any youtube video that has closed captioning enabled!

 ## To get started:
 1. go to file **transcribe.py** and the last line at the bottom where the `get_transcript` function is called.